dreicke/iSR_Grav/user/pages/03.entries/entry-2/item.md

 ###II.C.
 Hadoop Streaming Implementation

-You will need to install, configure, and start hadoop.
+You will need to install, configure, and start Hadoop.
 Brief instructions follow, but detailed instructions are beyond the scope of this notebook.

 ####Start Hadoop

-To run the examples in this notebook you must download and configure hadoop on your local computer.
-Go to http://hadoop.apache.org/ for the latest downloads.
+To run the examples in this notebook you must download and configure Hadoop on your local computer.
+Go to http://Hadoop.apache.org/ for the latest downloads.

-Everything you need to get up and running can be found on this page: [https://hadoop.apache.org/docs/r2.7.2/hadoop-project-dist/hadoop-common/SingleCluster.html](https://hadoop.apache.org/docs/r2.7.2/hadoop-project-dist/hadoop-common/SingleCluster.html).
+Everything you need to get up and running can be found on this page: [https://Hadoop.apache.org/docs/r2.7.2/Hadoop-project-dist/Hadoop-common/SingleCluster.html](https://Hadoop.apache.org/docs/r2.7.2/Hadoop-project-dist/Hadoop-common/SingleCluster.html).
 There are also many websites with specialized instructions.

 Once all components have been downloaded and istalled, you can check that everything is running by running the `jps` command in your terminal.
 You should see output like this:
 ```